zhenengxie/zhenengxie.github.io/levy.md

 # Further directions

-Next term we plan on continuing this reading group, looking at a exploring the further topics that we'll briefly read about in the last session.
+Next term we plan on continuing this reading group looking at a exploring the further topics that we'll briefly read about in the last session, such as the Lévy-Itô decomposition, recurrence and transience and local times.
 More details will be given before next term.